PRECIOUS-Gold falls further from 9-week high after upbeat U.S. data

 Investment appetite for bullion showed signs of picking up this week.
 Holdings of the world’s largest gold-backed exchange-traded fund, New York-listed SPDR Gold Shares, rose 4.2 tonnes on Thursday, data from the fund showed.

 Palladium fell below $500 for the first time since September 2010 on Thursday, reaching a low of $481.67.
-It is set to end the week down 12.5 percent.
-(Additional reporting by A. Ananthalakshmi in Singapore; Editing by Dale Hudson, Elaine Hardcastle and Phil Berlowitz)
+It is set to end the week down 11 percent.
+(Additional reporting by A. Ananthalakshmi in Singapore; Editing by Dale Hudson and Elaine Hardcastle)